Daskie/qc-json/README.md

 Hexadecimal can be represented using the `0x` or `0X` prefix, e.g. `0x1A`.

-Octal can be represented using the `0o` or `0OX` prefix, e.g. `0o17`.
+OctalToken can be represented using the `0o` or `0OX` prefix, e.g. `0o17`.

-Binary can be represented using the `0b` or `0B` prefix. `0b1101`.
+BinaryToken can be represented using the `0b` or `0B` prefix. `0b1101`.

-Hexadecimal, octal, and binary numbers must be positive and may not have a sign.
+Hexadecimal, OctalToken, and BinaryToken numbers must be positive and may not have a sign.

 ### Null